HossainAraf/medic-bd/_NOTES/NOTE.md

+**Squash commits when merge testing branch **

-#  Check Current Search Path:
+  Check Current Search Path:
 -- Shows what schemas are searched and in what order SHOW search_path;
 -- Example output: search_path